Atlanta Attorney Representing Accident Victims With Compassion And Dedication

 Any type of injury can cause a victim to miss work and require medical treatment, but the consequences are more serious with a catastrophic injury.
 Depending on the nature and extent of the accident, a victim may require long-term or even permanent medical care.
 If the accident results in a permanent disability, the victim may require compensation for the loss of income and benefits for life.
 A knowledgeable injury attorney can examine all of these factors and seek the full spectrum of damages for your situation.
 For example, a plaintiff may be able to seek compensation for present and future medical bills, rehabilitation costs, lost income and benefits, scarring and disfigurement, lost earning capacity, and pain and suffering.

-You can trust that Attorney T. Andrew Miller will handle your case with diligence and compassion.
-Atlanta catastrophic injury attorney T. Andrew Miller has been named a “Rising Star” by Georgia Super Lawyers for three straight years in 2014, 2015, and 2016.
-He represents people throughout Fulton, DeKalb, Cobb, and Gwinnett Counties, including in Alpharetta, Stone Mountain, Marietta, Lawrenceville, Norcross, and other communities.
-Call us at (678) 894-4758 or contact us online to set up a free consultation with a car accident attorney or seek guidance with any other type of personal injury or workers’ compensation claim.
+You can trust that attorney T. Andrew Miller will handle your case with diligence and compassion.
+Atlanta catastrophic injury attorney T. Andrew Miller has been named a “Rising Star” by Georgia Super Lawyers annually since 2014.
+He represents people throughout Fulton, DeKalb, Cobb and Gwinnett counties, including in Alpharetta, Stone Mountain, Marietta, Lawrenceville, Norcross and other communities.
+Call us at 678-894-7868 or contact us online to set up a free consultation with a car accident attorney or seek guidance with any other type of personal injury or workers’ compensation claim.